birgea/Getting-and-Cleaning-Data/README.md

 * run_analysis.R script
 * CodeBook.md document

-The "run_analysis.R"" script is used to create a didy data set out of the two data sets with a number of Smartphones accelerometer and gyroscope sensors signals by appropriately grouping the data, assigning names to the activities and creating descriptive column names.
+The "run_analysis.R"" script is used to create a tidy data set out of the two data sets with a number of Smartphones accelerometer and gyroscope sensors signals by appropriately grouping the data, assigning names to the activities and creating descriptive column names.
 The resulting tidy data set contains